 Pseudoephedrine can constrict blood vessels, which might raise blood pressure.
 If you have high blood pressure, talk to your healthcare provider about medications that would be best for you.

-There are no studies looking at whether pseudoephedrine use in pregnancy would be associated with long term health concerns.
+There are no studies looking at whether pseudoephedrine use in pregnancy would affect long term development or learning.

 At recommended doses, only a small amount of pseudoephedrine gets into breast milk.
 In most cases, pseudoephedrine is not likely to cause side effects in the breastfed baby.
 However, a few cases of irritability have been reported.
 If you are worried about any symptoms that the baby has, contact the child’s healthcare provider.